-The functions of the Remuneration Committee were performed by the Board of Directors composed of Mohamed Sharaf, Deepak S. Padmanabhan, Cory Greenland, Saqib Saeed (appointed on 16 February 2022), Huda Buhumaid (appointed on 22 August 2022), Brigitte Zammit (resigned on 22 August 2022) and Aziz Moolji (resigned on 16 February 2022).
+The functions of the Remuneration Committee were performed by the Board of Directors composed of Nasser Al Awadhi (appointed on 19 September 2023), Mohamed Sharaf (resigned on 19 September 2023), Deepak S. Padmanabhan, Cory Greenland, Saqib Saeed (appointed on 16 February 2022), Huda Buhumaid (appointed on 22 August 2022), Brigitte Zammit (resigned on 22 August 2022) and Aziz Moolji (resigned on 16 February 2022).
 The Board discusses and approves remuneration and bonuses of senior executives.